OpenSILEX/opensilex/opensilex-doc/src/main/resources/file-systems/amazon_s3.md

 - `minimumPartSizeInBytes` : minimum part size for file transfer parts
 - `targetThroughputInGbps` : target throughput

+See _client configuration_ in developers links for more details

 ### Notes
 **Client sharing:**  If multiple connection share the same endpoint and region, then the `S3FileStorageConnection`